appdefensealliance/ASA-WG/CONTRIBUTING.md

 Per-document **Revision History tables are not maintained**.
 The canonical change history is GitHub Releases (semver tags on `main`) and `CHANGELOG.md`.
 Each published artifact carries a single `Version X.Y.Z — DATE` stamp at the top so standalone copies remain citable; this stamp is updated on the release branch during Stage 3 (alongside the `CHANGELOG.md` update) and reflects the release tag applied in Stage 4.

-The Lab Templates (`Submission Forms and Templates/Lab Templates/*.docx`) each carry a "Specification Version" box identifying the spec version a report was produced against.
-This box is updated on the release branch during Stage 3, in the same step as the spec version stamps, so the templates always reference the current released specification version.
+The Lab Templates (`Submission Forms and Templates/Lab Templates/*.docx`) and Developer Questionnaires (`Submission Forms and Templates/Developer Questionnaires/*.xlsx`) each carry a "Specification Version" box identifying the spec version a report or onboarding submission was produced against.
+This box is updated on the release branch during Stage 3, in the same step as the spec version stamps, so these artifacts always reference the current released specification version.
 ## Consensus & Voting

 - **Default:** Consensus is reached via PR discussion and recorded by the WG Chair.